 - 1. As of 2016, Swine will NO longer have to be blood tested for Brucellosis and Pseudorabies to show in Illinois.
 They will only need a health paper/certification of vet inspection and ear tag. - 2.
 An exhibitor may enter up to two entries per weight class.
 If two entries are made, the second entry must be shown by another Stephenson County 4-H'er.
 Only one premium per weight class will be paid. - 3.
-Check in times will be released closer to the show date, due to Covid-19.
-Check in time must be adhered to or the member will not be eligible for Champion, Reserve Champion or Trophy. - 4.
-All swine exhibited must have been farrowed on or after December 15, 2020, per county fair requirements. - 5.
+All swine exhibited must have been farrowed on or after December 15, 2021, per county fair requirements. - 4.
 This is a non-terminal show.
-Animals will be released on Saturday afternoon. - 6.
-All swine shall be negative to an official test for pseudorables conducted within 90 days prior to the show, or swine shall originate immediately and directly from a quality pseudorables-negative herd. - 7.
-Animals may be purebred or crossbred. - 8.
-No family or farm shirts advertising specific swine may be worn in the show ring. - 9.
-4-H'ers must identify his/her hogs when weighed. - 10.
-All swine must be ear notched with a different number, even if from the same litter. - 11.
+Animals will be released on Saturday afternoon. - 5.
+All swine shall be negative to an official test for pseudorabies conducted within 90 days prior to the show, or swine shall originate immediately and directly from a quality pseudorabies-negative herd. - 6.
+Animals may be purebred or crossbred. - 7.
+No family or farm shirts advertising specific swine may be worn in the show ring. - 8.
+4-H'ers must identify his/her hogs when weighed. - 9.
+All swine must be ear notched with a different number, even if from the same litter. - 10.
 ALL 4-H SWINE PROJECTS MUST BE OWNED BY MAY 15.
-NO EXCEPTIONS! - 12.
-Ear notch form(s) will be filled out by the exhibitor and submitted to the Extension Office by June

-1. Any swine being checked in that do not match this form will be allowed to show but will be ineligible for Champion, Reserve Champion or trophy awards. - 13.
+NO EXCEPTIONS! - 11.
+Ear notch form(s) will be filled out by the exhibitor and submitted to the Extension Office by June 1.
+Any swine being checked in that do not match this form will be allowed to show but will be ineligible for Champion, Reserve Champion or trophy awards. - 12.
 Recommended weight is 220 lbs. to 290 lbs.
-However, if your animal is over or under weight, it will still be eligible to show. - 14.
-The club exhibit shall consist of two to five members from different families, from one 4-H club exhibiting five specimens of the same species.
+However, if your animal is over or under weight, it will still be eligible to show. - The club exhibit shall consist of two to five members from different families, from one 4-H club exhibiting five specimens of the same species.
 One adult or junior leader may assist in setting up the animals if there are not enough 4-H'ers to exhibit.
 If a 4-H club has enough animals to make two separate club exhibits in a given species, the club may do so.
-CLOVERBUDS ARE NOT ALLOW TO EXHIBIT ANY LIVESTOCK ANIMAL FOR ANY CLASS. - 15.
-See General Livestock Rules, State Fair Livestock Exhibit Notes, and State Health Rules for County Fairs for further guidelines. - 16.
+CLOVERBUDS ARE NOT ALLOW TO EXHIBIT ANY LIVESTOCK ANIMAL FOR ANY CLASS. - 14.
+See General Livestock Rules, State Fair Livestock Exhibit Notes, and State Health Rules for County Fairs for further guidelines. - 15.
 Each individual animal or pair of animals you are planning on showing needs to be registered by the June 1 deadline!
-NO EXCEPTIONS!! - 17.
+NO EXCEPTIONS!! - 16.
 The State Fair Open and Junior Barrow Shows will be non-terminal.
 The only barrows that will be taken to slaughter will be the Carcass Show barrows.
 So, unless exhibitors have entered their barrow in the Carcass Show, they will have to take their barrows home with them.